 - Tracking expenses throughout the relationship

-Through efficient investigating and examination, the attorneys at Weinberger Law Group, LLC will not only establish a trail of assets, but also help you protect your rights to these assets.
+Through efficient investigating and examination, the attorneys at Weinberger Divorce & Family Law Group, LLC will not only establish a trail of assets, but also help you protect your rights to these assets.
 In order to establish this trail, our skilled New Jersey property division attorneys utilize outside resources when necessary, including forensic accountants.
 In cases where accounts, businesses, and real estate must be analyzed, an appraiser may be used to help value the assets in question.
 In cases where cash earnings are involved, these outside resources prove to be invaluable when performing a lifestyle analysis.

 If you believe your New Jersey spouse is hiding assets in your divorce, in order to reduce your share of the final asset division, it is important to discuss your case with an NJ divorce and family law attorney immediately.
 Protect your rights and your assets before finalizing your New Jersey divorce.
-Contact the trusted New Jersey property division attorneys at Weinberger Law Group, LLC to schedule your consultation.
+Contact the trusted New Jersey property division attorneys at Weinberger Divorce & Family Law Group, LLC to schedule your consultation.